cshung/MingLogic/Examples/README.md

 Output : 000111000111
 ```

 Think more about it, it is obvious that no mapping could possibly work.
-The key problem is that the falling edge of the output is a falling edge of the input, and if we only count of rising edge, there is no way we can induce in the output.
+The key problem is that the falling edge of the output is a falling edge of the input, and if we only count of rising edge, there is no way we can induce a change in the output.
 That leads to idea of doing both the rising edge counter and the falling edge counter.

 ```
 Input  : 010101010101